ShalevAri/ducky/README.md

 6. Add `http://localhost:49152?q=%s` to your browser as a custom search engine.
 7. You're done!

+## Speed

+Speed is the core focus of Ducky.

+I'm optimizing everything to make sure you get every ounce of speed possible.

+The end goal is to get all the benefits of Ducky while having virtually 0 overhead.

 ## FAQ

 ### How can I change the port?